Last Updated on January 19, 2021 by Nancie

 Most of the year, European Starlings don’t spend a lot of time in our yard.
 But when it snows, the big mixed flocks are likely to descend on the feeders.
-European Starlings, Red-Winged Blackbirds, Brown-Headed Cowbirds and Common Grackles arrive in large groups that displace our regular birds.
+European Starlings, Red-Winged Blackbirds, Brown-Headed Cowbirds and Common Grackles arrive in large groups, displacing our regular birds.
 But the worst part is the mess the starlings make.

 European Starlings are notorious for hogging and devouring suet.
 They can sit on a regular suet feeder for hours until the suet is gone.